testgitpodcistudent/milestone-4-copy/README.md

 **Developer Notes**
 - If you encounter the following error at any point running terminal commands in local deployment: ``` django.db.utils.OperationalError: FATAL:  role "qwmrksyzdlafcq" does not exist ``` , running ``` unset PGHOSTADDR ``` and re-trying the previous command will allow you to continue.

-- Ensure your IDE Python linter is set to flake8, or you will encounter false errors related to object models not existing.
+- Ensure your IDE Python linter is set to _flake8_, or you will encounter false errors related to object models not existing.

+- In _techzone/settings.py_ , 4 lines within _AUTH_PASSWORD_VALIDATORS_ are not PEP8 compliant.
+Fixing these caused errors, and a development decision was made to leave them as they are.

 <hr>